pypeit/PypeIt/doc/spectrographs/gemini_gmos.rst

 ----------------------

-Wavelength calibration for GMOS multi-object data is non trivial due to the wavelength solution changing non-trivially in the spatial direction.
-To mitigate this, one can generate manually generate wavelength archives using :ref:`pypeit_identify`.
-However, this procedure would have to be repeated for each setup and therefore is tedious.
-Alternatively, we recommend using the ``reidentify`` method in the ``wavelengths`` section of the :ref:`pypeit_file`.
-This is enabled by generating a single fits file with all the wavelength solutions tabulated in it.
+Wavelength calibration for GMOS multi-object data is non trivial due to the wavelength solution changing non-linearly as a function of the location of the slit on the detector.
+To mitigate this, one can manually generate wavelength archives using :ref:`pypeit_identify`.
+However, this procedure would have to be repeated for each setup and sometimes for multiple slits per setup.
+To reduce tis tedium, we recommend using the ``reidentify`` method in the ``wavelengths`` section of the :ref:`pypeit_file`.
+This is possible through a compilation of all currently available wavelength solutions tabulated in it.

 The fits table should contain a single ``BinaryTable`` with the following columns:
 (1) wave: Each entry is a float array with wavelength in angstroms from the user generated wvarxiv.